jenkinsci/reverse-proxy-auth-plugin/README.md

 ## The default values for the HTTP header fields are:

 1. Header User Name: X-Forwarded-User
+2. Header User Mail: X-Forwarded-Mail
+3. Header User Display Name: X-Forwarded-DisplayName
-2. Header Groups Name: X-Forwarded-Groups
+4. Header Groups Name: X-Forwarded-Groups
-3. Header Groups Delimiter: |
+5. Header Groups Delimiter: |

 The LDAP options can be displayed via the Advanced... button, located on the right side of the security settings.